Up to 60% off sofas & mattresses — limited‑time deals.

 Our testing experience

-The Dallas felt like the “no drama” bed of the group: I lay down, my spine leveled out, and it stayed that way.
-On back sleep, it kept my hips from dipping, which mattered on nights when my lower back felt tight from sitting.
-Marcus liked the straightforward support and the stable edge, but he also picked up more movement when I got out of bed compared with the hybrid and the foam.
-Mia was comfortable at first, but after longer side stretches she wanted more give at the shoulder.
+The Dallas was the simplest mattress in the group to understand.
+I lay down, my spine leveled out, and it stayed that way.
+On back sleep, it kept my hips from dipping when my lower back was tight from sitting.
+Marcus liked the steady edge and straightforward support, but movement was easier to notice here than on the Hagerstown or the Elate.
+Mia wanted more shoulder give on longer side-sleep stretches.

 What we liked